w4rner/cmsc-239-project-2/readme.md

 - A short article on any topic you wish.
 The tone of this article should be relatively light, and should be written in a manner that would be easy to understand to most of the public.
 It should be more than 800 words and less than 1500 words.

 - Interlaced through this article should be a minimum of 5 charts.
 Each of these charts must have a mechanism to meaningfully interact with the data.
 Changing the color of every point in a scatterplot from red to blue would be an example of a NON-meaningful, while a widget that intelligently highlights particular points would be meaningful.

   - This could be a widget that controls a data parameter.
   - The could be through brushing or clicking and dragging interactions.
   - This could be an interactive map or graph.

 These charts should be meaningful different and should each individually add to the story you are telling.
+If you have a reasonable idea for a larger or more complex visualization we would be delighted to hear it!
+Come chat with us and we'll see what can be done.

-- We will be grading by looking at web pages, so you must follow the instructions above.
+- We will be grading by looking at web pages, so you absolutely must have a working web page on the internet for us to look at.

 - In to the project-2 folder on svn you will turn in a short txt file that says: the url of web page, the url of your code (again if your code is private you must add the course staff to the repo), and a short description of who did what in your project.